- Leader of the Nation of Islam

 As recently as 1993, Farrakhan tried to justify Malcolm X's assassination when he said in a speech, “Was Malcolm your traitor or ours?
 And if we dealt with [Malcolm] like a nation deals with a traitor, what the hell business is it of yours?
 A nation has to be able to deal with traitors and cutthroats and turncoats.”
 In May 1995, however, Farrakhan spoke for the first time in repentant tones about the slaying, and admitted to having “helped create the atmosphere” that led to it.
 “I may have been complicit in words that I spoke leading up to 21 February,” he said.
 “I acknowledge that and regret that any word that I have said caused the loss of life of a human being.”
 Soon thereafter, however, Farrakhan named the U.S. government as the real villain that had fomented zeal and bitterness inside NOI's ranks.

 In 1984 Farrakhan issued another death threat against someone he perceived to be a race traitor.
 After a black Washington Post reporter named Milton Coleman publicly revealed that presidential candidate Jesse Jackson had derisively referred to Jews as "Hymies" and to New York City as "Hymietown," Farrakhan told Coleman: "One day soon we will punish you with death."

 Farrakhan also has a long, well-documented history of venom-laced references to the "white devils" and Jewish "bloodsuckers" who purportedly decimate America's black community from coast to coast.
-He has referred to Judaism as a "gutter religion," and to Adolf Hitler as "a great man" -- though he later claimed that he had meant only that Hitler was "wickedly great."
+He has referred to Judaism as a "gutter religion," and to Adolf Hitler as "a very great man" -- though he later claimed that he had meant only that Hitler was "wickedly great."
 He has made innumerable statements depicting whites and Jews as loathsome, racist oppressors of blacks.